abdullah7x/Gardenr/README.md

 ## Demo

-[Here](https://northcoders.com/projects/may-2022/gardenr) is a demonstartion of the app.
+[Here](https://northcoders.com/projects/may-2022/gardenr) is a demonstration of the app.

 ## Cloning the repo